How resilient is your fraud operation – really?

-SAS and Coleman Parks Research conducted a global survey of over 1,100 senior and mid-level public sector employees to explore critical challenges and strategies in fraud prevention.
+Global research was conducted with 1,100 senior and public sector employees to explore critical challenges and strategies in fraud prevention.
 This body of research found that organizations fall within three maturity segments: Responders, Explorers and Innovators.

-Take the assessment and gain a comprehensive understanding of your fraud-fighting maturity level.
-Plus, get tailored recommendations to strengthen your fraud prevention measures.
+Answer our 4 questions to gain a comprehensive understanding of your fraud-fighting maturity level and receive recommendations to strengthen your fraud prevention measures to improve results.

 Responders